 Los Angeles Aggravated Assault Defense Attorneys

 Facing charges of aggravated assault in California can be a stressful and traumatic experience.
 Not only do you face high fines and jail time, but your reputation and career are also at risk.
-Fighting to prove your innocence can be a challenging experience, but an experienced and knowledgeable Los Angeles violent crime defense team by your side can tip the odds in your favor and get the charges dropped, reduced, or get you acquitted at trial.
+Fighting to prove your innocence can be a challenging experience, but an experienced and knowledgeable Los Angeles violent crime defense lawyer by your side can tip the odds in your favor and get the charges dropped, reduced, or get you acquitted at trial.